RakhithJK/OfficeDev-teams-toolkit-wiki/Using-existing-Azure-AD-app-in-TeamsFx-project.md

 1. [For Visual Studio] Click "Project" -> "Teams Toolkit" -> "Provision in the cloud".
 Wait until your project is successfully provisioned.

-# Upload Azure AD app manifest to Azure portal
+# Upload Microsoft Entra app manifest to Azure portal

-* If Teams Toolkit failed to update Azure AD app, there will be an alert says:
+* If Teams Toolkit failed to update Microsoft Entra app, there will be an alert says:

   ```
-  Failed in step: Update AAD app.
-You need to go to Azure Protal and mannually update Azure AD app manifest for the provided Azure AD app.
+  Failed in step: Update Microsoft Entra app.
+You need to go to Azure Protal and mannually update Microsoft Entra app manifest for the provided Microsoft Entra app.
   ```

    Please follow the instruction to update permission if you see the above message.

 1. Open `templates/appPackage/aad.template.json`

-1. Get content of Azure AD app manifest
+1. Get content of Microsoft Entra app manifest
    - For Visual Studio Code:

       1. Click on "preview" as shown below: